nicolaka/docker-networking-workshop/README.md

 The top line shows the new **web1** container running NGINX.
 Take note of the command the container is running as well as the port mapping - `0.0.0.0:8000->80/tcp` maps port 8000 on all host interfaces to port 80 inside the **web1** container.
 This port mapping is what effectively makes the containers web service accessible from external sources (via the Docker hosts IP address on port 8000).

 Now that the container is running and mapped to a port on a host interface you can test connectivity to the NGINX web server.

-To complete the following task you will need the IP address of your Docker host.
-This will need to be an IP address that you can reach (e.g. your lab is hosted in Azure so this will be the instance's Public IP - the one you SSH'd into).
-Just point your web browser to the IP and port 8000 of your Docker host.
-Also, if you try connecting to the same IP address on a different port number it will fail.
+You will see a new link marked `8000` in the Play with Docker portal.
+By clicking on it, you will be able to access the NGINX container.

 If for some reason you cannot open a session from a web broswer, you can connect from your Docker host using the `curl 127.0.0.1:8000` command on **node1**.